Move to ban foreign workers in residential areas opposed

 Adrian also stressed the importance of enforcing regulations concerning the behaviour, noise levels, waste management and other aspects affecting order and cleanliness at residential areas.

-“By holding employers accountable for the behaviour of their migrant workers, we can ensure they take proactive measures to maintain order and cleanliness.
+“By holding employers accountable for the behavior of their migrant workers, we can ensure they take proactive measures to maintain order and cleanliness.

-“This will benefit the community and create a more conducive living environment for all residents.”
+“This will benefit the community and create a more conductive living environment for all residents.”

 On the Local Government Development, Housing and Transport Committee initiative to equip CLQ with basic facilities, Adrian said consideration needs to be given on whether the requirements for fencing and constant monitoring align with principles of respect for human rights and dignity.